 - Wait: It can take a little time for Telstra to send the unlocking instructions for your handset.
 Once that's sent through and applied, you should be good to switch to another carrier network at will.

 The process is ever so slightly different for iPhone users if you happen to have purchased an iPhone from Telstra on a prepaid basis.

 - Find your IMEI: Finding the International Mobile Station Equipment Identity (IMEI) on an iPhone is a little easier, because you can locate it simply by heading to Settings>General>About from any iPhone handset.

-- Wait up to 72 hours: As with other handsets, iPhone unlocking won't always be instantaneous.
+- Wait: As with other handsets, iPhone unlocking won't always be instantaneous.
 Once Telstra's sent through the relevant instructions, it should then be plain sailing for using any other SIM card in your iPhone.

 What do I do if things go wrong?

 If you hit a snag, or your phone won't seem to unlock, or it all just seems too hard, one particular benefit to being a Telstra customer is that it does operate a large number of retail outlets.
 If you're in trouble, head into a Telstra store, and they should be able to smooth out the unlocking process for you.